 - Respond promptly and positively to any concerns regarding our products or services.

-- Promote public awareness of the rights and capabilities of citizens with disabilities.
+- Promote public awareness of the rights and capabilities of persons served, clients/individuals.

 - Positively reflect the agency and its goals to the community.